nervo/manala/doc/intro.md

 Roughly said, `manala` allows you to embed distributed templates in your projects and ease the synchronization of your projects when the reference templates are updated.

-In this usage example, we are gonna implement a very basic feature, yet rich enough to measure the benefits of `manala` and to fully understand the basic concepts behind it.
+In this usage example, we are going to implement a very basic feature, yet rich enough to measure the benefits of `manala` and to fully understand the basic concepts behind it.

 ## The scenario of our example